Why A Soil Analysis is an Absolute Necessity for a Successful Planting

 The soil test results are subsequently used to make a soil test report.
-In addition to indicating the level of nutrients in your soil, the report will also tell you the pH value or how acidic or basic your soil is, and it will make a recommendation for the amount and type of fertilizer and/or lime you need to add to the soil for optimum plant growth.
+In addition to indicating the level of nutrients in your soil, the information will also tell you the pH value or how acidic or basic your soil is, and it will make a recommendation for the amount and type of fertilizer and lime you need to add to the soil for optimum plant growth.

 This allows you to customize your soil fertilizer and lime applications to your plants’ needs.

 Following your food plot soil analysis recommendations will help prevent problems with nutrient deficiencies (under-fertilization) or problems associated with over-fertilization, such as excessive vegetative growth, delayed maturity, salt burn, and wasted money.

 Soil pH is a measure of how acidic or alkaline your soil is.
 Soil pH directly affects nutrient availability.

 The pH scale ranges from 0 to 14, with seven as neutral.
 Numbers less than 7 indicate acidity, while numbers greater than 7 indicate alkaline soil.

 Plants thrive best in different soil pH ranges.